Maximum drawdown, recovery, and momentum

-One of the most popular risk measures in practice is maximum drawdown defined as the worst cumulative loss from a peak in a given period.
-Maximum drawdown is also used in the definitions of the Calmar ratio and the Sterling ratio in order to assess performances and risks of mutual funds and hedge funds.
-Several advantages of maximum drawdown over value-at-risk (VaR) and conditional VaR (CVaR) are the followings.
+One of the most popular risk measures in practice is maximum drawdown defined as the worst cumulative loss in a given period.
+Maximum drawdown is also used in the definitions of the Calmar ratio and the Sterling ratio in order to assess the performance and risk of mutual funds and hedge funds.
+Several advantages of maximum drawdown over Value-at-Risk (VaR) and conditional VaR (CVaR) are the followings.
 First of all, it is more insightful than VaR and CVaR.
 When two historical price charts are given, it is more straightforward to recognize which asset has the smaller maximum drawdown.
-Additionally, it is easier to calculate maximum drawdown directly from time series, because it is a simple sum of log-returns in the drawdown period.
-Moreover, there is no model dependency.
+Additionally, since it is computed from a simple sum of log-returns during the drawdown period, it is easier to calculate maximum drawdown directly from time series.
+Moreover, the maximum drawdown is a model-free risk measure.
 For example, VaRs and CVaRs calculated from Gaussian distributions are different with the risk measures from heavy-tailed distributions.
-Finally, maximum drawdown encodes much information on asset price evolution.
+Finally, maximum drawdown encodes much information on asset price evolution in time.
 Even though parameters of a given probability distribution are identical, a random permutation of a given time series produces a different maximum drawdown.